Salmon 3D: Production

 Hyderabad based Key Entertainments, ventures into movies with the million production Salmon, and the film shot in 3D is made in Tamil and dubbed in 6 Indian regional languages with a host of newcomers and noticed actors.
 PVR Cinemas has been assigned as the distributor of the film targeting an international release.
 Shyam Sasidharan, who has worked for Porinju Mariam Jose and Lailaa O Lailaa was signed as the editor with Rahul Menon as the cinematographer.
 Playback singer Vijay Yesudas, who has played lead roles in Avan, Padaiveeran and negative role in Maari, was signed to play the lead role.
 Basheer Bashi, Shiyas Kareem and Jabir Muhammed were offered important roles.
 Multi-linguist actress Tanvi Kishore was also signed for the film, that has a total number of 42 songs including all the 7 languages.

 A special team of 3D technicians, Jeemon Pullely (3D stereoscopic director) and Vinex Varghese (3D stereoscopic supervisor) was assigned to work in the film with Folea studio Pvt ltd providing the 3D Camera and crew.
 Folea Film has been assigned as 3D stereoscopic VFX studio, while Shijin Hutton and Abhishek Nair was signed as sound designers with Jeemon K.Paily as stereographer of the film.

 Soundtrack

 The music was composed by Sreejith Edavana.
-A single from the Tamil version "Kaadhal En Kaviye" rendered by Sid Sriram released on 14 February 2021 and became popular.
+A single titled "Kaadhal En Kaviye" rendered by Sid Sriram released on 14 February 2021 and became popular.